Whisperstream vs Willow Voice

 Willow Voice runs your transcript through an AI cleanup pass.
 The homepage describes it as “fixes grammar, punctuation, and formatting as you speak,” and the company's AI Mode turns a few quick words into a polished message.
 The text-to-text rewriting pipeline uses Meta Llama models.

-Whisperstream does not do that.
-The text it pastes is what you said, normalized for punctuation and (optionally) replaced through your word-override dictionary and a small style guide.
-The choice is deliberate.
+Whisperstream can do that too, but as an option rather than the default.
+Turn on AI cleanup and a local model (downloaded when you enable it, running on a capable GPU, with a free cloud fallback if your hardware can't) polishes filler words and formatting.
+Leave it off and the text it pastes is what you said, normalized for punctuation and (optionally) replaced through your word-override dictionary and a small style guide.
+The default is deliberate.
 Some workflows want raw transcription that does not second-guess what was dictated; legal testimony, code, technical notes, and anything where editorial drift is the bigger risk.
-Other workflows want AI-shaped prose.
-Willow ships the rewriting layer; Whisperstream skips it on purpose.
+Whisperstream keeps that the baseline and makes rewriting opt-in; Willow's cloud rewriting is always in the loop.

 When Willow Voice might still be right